gvaldez/cryptora/README.md

 - **Spring Boot**: Framework used for building the service.

 - **MongoDB**: A NoSQL database used for storing real-time cryptocurrency quotes.

-- **RabbitMQ**: Message queue for asynchronous delivery of trading signals, enabling integration with other systems.

 - **Ollama**: A tool for local data analysis and task automation.